sauravdwivedi/F-Sharp/README.md

-# A collection of F# programms I wrote for practice
+# A collection of F#/.NET programms I wrote for practice

 Program/problem description is given as doc comment on top of each program.